 B. Monitoring negative pressure isolation rooms when in use

 2. The facility safety administrator must monitor the negative pressure isolation rooms daily.

 b) Hold non-irritating smoke near the bottom and approximately two inches in front of the door, or at the face of a grill, or other opening if the door has such a feature.
 Generate a small amount of smoke.

 c) Move the smoke generator along the bottom of the door.

-4. Staff must check the pressure differential gauge daily (if equipped with) and document it on the room log with the date, time, and initials.
+4. Staff must check the pressure differential gauge daily (if equipped with one) and document it on the room log with the date, time, and initials.

 5. If the room is not under negative pressure, the offender must continue to wear a mask until repairs are completed, and a successful smoke test is achieved.

 C. Monitoring negative pressure isolation room when not in use

-1. Conduct monthly non-irritating smoke tests as described in Procedure A; and
+1. Conduct monthly the non-irritating smoke tests as described in Procedure A; and

 2. Document the results on the Negative Pressure Isolation Room Log (attached).